 Like many, I was horrified by the heartbreaking stories of Syrian refugees trying to reach Western Europe, and their inhumane treatment both by smugglers and some European countries.
 The distressing story this morning about toddler Aylan Kurdi who was found on the Turkish coast will always haunt and shame me about the climate of fear I live in.
 A fear that is the result of western privilege.
-It doesn’t matter that the stories are now about people trying to reach Europe.
 So many of us in the west are living in countries which have acted scandalously on this issue.

 The older she gets, the more pessimistic she feels.
 To writer Jill Mather, there’s no cure for humans’ lack of respect for animals.
 And so since her retirement, it’s been her mission to record their stories.
 Specifically, those that perished in war.

 Eight million animals died in the Great War.
 They carried soldiers and supplies, delivered messages, were shot at and killed.
 Six million alone were horses, about as many as the allies’ military casualties.
 The difference is, as Ms Mather says, the horses didn’t volunteer.

 She talks about how she had to give up her horse after she contracted polio at the age of 16.
 There’s a silence, and then she says: “I never really recovered”.